mysqljs/mysql/Readme.md

 * Every method you invoke on a connection is queued and executed in sequence.
 * Closing the connection is done using `end()` which makes sure all remaining queries are executed before sending a quit packet to the mysql server.
+  It is recommended to close the connections but it is not necessary.
+  Idle Mysql sockets will not keep the Event Loop alive.

 ## Contributors